Omikhleia/markdown.sile/README.md

 - Simon Cozens, _et al._ concerned, for the early attempts at using lunamark with SILE.
 - Vít Novotný, for the good work on lunamark, and the impressive [witiko/markdown](https://github.com/Witiko/markdown) package for (La)TeX - a great source of inspiration and a goal of excellence.
 - Caleb Maclennan, for his early work on a Pandoc-to-SILE converter which, though on different grounds, indirectly gave me the idea of the “pandocast” alternative approach.
-- John MacFarlane, for the Djot and Markdown libraries which empowers this module.
+- John MacFarlane, for the Djot and Markdown libraries which empower this module.